Skip to content

 • aws-nx-plugin.config.mts configuraton for the Nx Plugin for AWS

-First let’s create our Game API.
-To do this, let’s create a tRPC API called GameApi by following the below steps:
+First, let’s create our Game API.
+To do this, create a tRPC API called GameApi using these steps:

 1. Install the Nx Console VSCode Plugin if you haven't already